 Our former creative director (Tina) recently attended a creative seminar hosted by Pinterest.
 During the seminar, Pinterest communicated loud and clear that its platform is changing.
 Although their initial goal was to drive content, they are now focusing more on content creation.

 We see this when it comes to idea pins.
 In most countries, you can’t add a link to an idea pin.

 Hearing that Pinterest is focusing more on content creation tends to freak out Pinterest marketers.
 But Pinterest is always focused on keeping the user around and showing them what they want.
 Even though you can’t link them to your site, idea pins can increase followers and create engagement with users.
 Like Pinterest says:

 Good content keeps on giving.

 Focus on Diversification

 When it comes to your Pinterest marketing strategy, it’s really time to shift your focus to diversification.
-This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and idea pins (need help with video pins?
-Simple Pin offers a video creation service).
+This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and idea pins.

 Think about the pinner and who your ideal pinner is.
 Create content in an idea pin that will serve them well.

 Resources Mentioned in the Podcast: